 Is It Safe To Eat Sushi When Breastfeeding?

 Post-birth, a mother’s body provides all the nourishment needed for the baby.
-While fish is a healthy addition to the mother’s diet, sushi made of raw seafood might not be good for the baby if it contains high levels of mercury which may affect the baby’s health.
+While fish is a healthy addition to the maternal diet, sushi made of raw seafood might not be good for the baby if it contains high levels of mercury, which may affect the baby’s health.
 When having fish or any other seafood, breastfeeding women should make sure that they eat high-quality variety with considerably low levels of mercury.

 What Are The Risks Of Eating Sushi When Breastfeeding?